I’m Phil. I’m an Australian who has been living in Warsaw, Poland for a little over 18 months. Nearly 2 years, now that I think about it.

 They choose to be here.

 They want to be here.

 These people add value to Warsaw.
 These people are part of what makes Warsaw so brilliant.
-We bring cultures from all over the world into one of the most forgotten cities of Europe.
+We bring cultures from all over the world into one of the most forgotten cities of Europe, to cities all over Poland.
 The way these people segregate into Polish culture and celebrate it is a beautiful sight.